 Severance Agreements have been entered into with Messrs.
-Messmer, Waddell, Gentzkow and Glass.
-(The Severance Agreements with Messrs.
-Messmer, Waddell and Glass were first entered into in 1990 and were amended and restated effective January 1, 2000.
-Previous agreements with Mr. Gentzkow entered into in 1991 and 1995 were largely superseded by the Severance Agreement the Company entered into with him in 2000.)
-Each Severance Agreement provides that the employee will be paid 24 months base salary (36 months if the employee has served as a director) if his employment is terminated (a) without Cause (see Appendix A for a definition of this term), (b) voluntarily by the employee following a reduction by more than 5% of the employee's base salary per month or (c) voluntarily by the employee following a request by the Company that the employee relocate more than 50 miles away from the current location of the principal executive offices of the Company.
-The terminated employee will also receive a pro rata share of any bonus he would otherwise have received pursuant to any bonus plan if his employment had not been terminated, such amount to be paid when bonuses are generally paid pursuant to the plan.
-However, if the termination occurs within one year following a Change in Control of the Company (see Appendix A for a definition of this term), then in lieu of the foregoing bonus payment the employee will receive monthly payments equal to $\frac{1}{12}$ of the prior year's bonus for 24 months (36 months if the employee has served as a director).
-At the discretion of the Company, such salary and bonus payments may be paid in a lump sum rather than over time.
+Messmer, Waddell, Gentzkow, Glass and Karel.
+Each Severance Agreement provides that the employee will be paid a lump sum equal to two years base salary (2.99 years if the employee has served as a director) if his employment is terminated (a) without Cause (see Appendix A for a definition of this term), (b) voluntarily by the employee following a reduction by more than 5% of the employee's base salary per month or (c) voluntarily by the employee following a request by the Company that the employee relocate more than 50 miles away from the current location of the principal executive offices of the Company.
+The terminated employee will also receive a pro rata share of any bonus he would otherwise have received pursuant to any bonus plan if his employment had not been terminated.
+However, if the termination occurs within one year following a Change in Control of the Company (see Appendix A for a definition of this term), then in lieu of the foregoing bonus payment the employee will receive a lump sum equal to twice the prior year's bonus (2.99 times the prior year's bonus if the employee has served as a director).
 Notwithstanding the foregoing, no individual shall receive salary and bonus payments under both his Severance Agreement and any other agreement.
 Instead, only the greater of such benefits provided by either agreement shall be paid.
-On the termination date, any unvested stock or options would become fully vested, as would any amounts accrued for the employee's benefit under the Senior Executive Retirement Plan.
-During the foregoing 24 or 36 month period, as applicable, the individual will continue to receive all employee benefits in effect on the termination date, including, but not limited to, medical and life insurance payments.
+On the termination date, any unvested stock or options would become fully vested, and any options would remain outstanding until their normal expiration date.
+Any amounts accrued for the employee's benefit under the Senior Executive Retirement Plan would also become fully vested.
+The individual will continue to receive all employee benefits in effect on the termination date, including, but not limited to, medical and life insurance payments, for two years following termination (2.99 years if the employee has served as a director).
 In addition, if the employee has served as a director, the foregoing benefits will be provided in the event of any voluntary termination within one year following a Change in Control.
-The Agreements also provide that if the individual has served as a director, then any termination of his employment (other than a termination by the Company for Cause) after the conclusion of the year in which his 53rd birthday occurs will entitle him and his wife to each continue to participate in the Company's healthcare plan for its employees, at Company expense, until his or her death.
+The Agreements also provide that any termination of his employment (other than a termination by the Company for Cause) after age 60 (age 53 if the employee has served as a director) will entitle him and his wife, at Company expense, to each continue to participate in the Company's healthcare plan for its employees or receive equivalent coverage, until his or her death, at the greatest level provided at any time since April 2009.